 Capture and share knowledge effectively.
 Organizations and teams need systematic and easily accessible ways of handling ongoing learning.
 Teams may take widely differing approaches to doing this, but it is essential that they use some disciplined approach for capturing and disseminating lessons learned and best practices.

 Source: Center for Creative Leadership and author Dennis Lindoerfer

 High performance teams are also aided by diversity and the ability to take multiple perspectives.
-Three resources that can help you consider a variety of team roles are:
+Four resources that can help you consider types of group and team roles are:

 - The Belbin® Team Roles framework which includes roles like the Specialist (thought-oriented), the Implementer (action-oriented), the Team Worker (people-oriented) and the Resource Investigator (people-oriented)

 - The Neethling Brain Instrument (my summary here), a validated 4 quadrant tool I use, is easily understood and put into use for teamwork improvement.

 - The type of leadership in a team: from tightly controlled or regimented, to loose and casual, as described on this leadership style continuum here (next post in this team series.)

 - My excerpted post of 6 People (Roles) You Need in Your Corner For a Great Team by Jessica Hagy, a Forbes blogger on my curated newsletter, Change Management Resources.
 (Now archived and still chock-full of change resources.)